Search

 -

 Full-time Master of Science students are required to attend classes in-person in fall, spring, and summer terms.
-Students who receive a full-time job offer related to their studies beginning in June or July (their final summer term) can provide that job offer to the Programs leadership team to request the ability to take summer classes remotely (synchronous online, meaning on a certain day of the week and at a certain time via Zoom) in order to be able to accept that job offer.
+Students who receive a full-time job offer related to their studies beginning in June or July (their final summer term) can provide that job offer to the Programs leadership team to request the ability to take summer classes remotely (synchronous online, meaning on a certain day of the week and at a certain time via Zoom live) in order to be able to accept that job offer.
 Requests will be denied for part-time or internship work.
 Requests are approved rarely, and only when there is space and capacity to do so.
 Students with a job offer are not guaranteed virtual classes in the summer term, and we highly recommend all students plan to be in-person for their summer courses.
 In the past, students have struggled to balance the rigorous full-time coursework with full-time employment.
 Only students in good academic standing will have requests reviewed.
 International students should contact the JHU Office of International Services at OIS@jhu.edu to determine eligibility to work in the United States based on their visa.

 -